rspamd/rspamd/doc/markdown/configuration/logging.md

 # Rspamd logging settings

 ## Introduction
 Rspamd has a number of logging variants.
-First of all there are three types of logs that are supported by rspamd: console loggging (just output log messages to console), file logging (output log messages to file) and logging via syslog.
+First of all there are three types of logs that are supported by rspamd: console logging (just output log messages to console), file logging (output log messages to file) and logging via syslog.
 Also it is possible to filter logging to specific level:

 * `error` - log only critical errors
 * `warning` - log errors and warnings